Shmolby/Playwright-Test/README.md

 playwright install
 ```

-After the installation is done, tests can be run through the IDE itself, or through the command line with the following command:
+After the installation is done, tests can be run through the command line with the following command:
 ```
 pytest
 ```